 Currency pipes need the ECMAScript Internationalization API.

 Safari and other older browsers don't support it.
-We can add support with a polyfill.
+You can add support with a polyfill.

 Angular comes with a stock of pipes such as

-They are all immediately available for use in any template.
+They are all available for use in any template.

 Angular doesn't have a